 Teams with most titles

-As the table show, Ukrainian football has for a long time been dominated by two teams.
-The only exception occured in the very first season of the league, when called Vyshcha Liha.
+As table 2 show, Ukrainian football has for a long time been dominated by two teams.
+The only exception occurred in the very first season of the league, when called Vyshcha Liha.

 Teams with most league participation

-Statistics of the Ukrainian clubs that have participated over 20 times in the national top division during the period 1991-2019.
+Statistics of the Ukrainian clubs that have participated more than 20 times in the national top division during the period 1991-2019.

 |Kryvbas Kryvyi Rih||21|

-Between the first season and season 2019-2020, in total 40 clubs has participating in top division of the Ukrainian league.
+Between the first season and last, in total 40 clubs has participating in top division of the Ukrainian league.

 Interestingly, the league's top scorer is a former Uzbekistan international, Maksim Shatskikh, who scored most of his 124 goals playing for Dynamo Kyiv between 1999 and 2009.
 His goal number 124 came on 4 October 2014.
 His at that time team, Hoverla Uzhhorod, lost the game to Zorya Luhansk, but with the goal Shatskikh scored he surpassed another Dynamo Kyiv great, Serhiy Rebrov, who had finished his career in 2009 having scored 123 league goals.